 Even in those early days some Wedgwood-area residents had cars, but because side-streets were not put through, they might leave their car close to 35th to avoid getting stuck in the mud.
-One early resident, Dorothy who lived at the corner of NE 80th Street, told me that one car per day would come along 35th Ave NE.
+One early resident, Dorothy who lived at the corner of NE 80th Street, told me that in early days before 1920, one car per day would come along 35th Ave NE.

 The first store in Wedgwood

 In the 1920s the future Wedgwood neighborhood was settled by a number of immigrants who were looking for a place to gain a foothold.
 One was the Jacklin family, ethnic Russians who had spent about ten years in Latouche, Alaska, before coming to Seattle.